RPGroup-PBoC/human_impacts/data/atmosphere_biogeochemistry/global_carbon_project_methane/README.md

 * Total natural sources (top-down): 0.232 Gt CH<sub>4</sub> / yr,
 * Total natural sources (bottom-up): 0.367 Gt CH<sub>4</sub> / yr.

-All regional data used in the original publication (Saunois et al., 2020) are available at https://doi.org/10.18160/GCP-CH4-2019, for both bottom-up and top-down estimates.
+All data used in the original publication (Saunois et al., 2020) are available at https://doi.org/10.18160/GCP-CH4-2019 in `.xlsx` format, for both bottom-up and top-down estimates.
 Estimates are provided for 18 geographical regions, as well as three latitudinal bands (<30 N, 30 N - 60 N, 60 N - 90 N).
+The processed regional values reported here were obtained using the data in `source/Global_Methane_Budget_2000_2017_v2.0_full.xlsx` and the script `code/regional_CH4_stats.py`.